 Now that we have a better sense of what’s happening (or not) during website visits, what next?

 Here are some questions to ask yourself in figuring out possible adjustments:

 - Who’s our target audience?
 Are the right people visiting our website?
 Maybe visitors were searching for whale pictures for their science projects rather than looking to get involved.
 Maybe they clicked to view a blog post because they knew the volunteer of the month rather than being interested in your organization’s work.
 So perhaps you’ll want to reevaluate your digital strategy.

 - Have we misunderstood them, or are we missing a potential group of supporters?
 Maybe you’ve got a large pool of young adults who sign all your petitions, but they’re still paying off student loans and are early in their careers.
 It doesn’t make sense to ask them for donations.
 Or does it?
 (Okay, this is not website related, but still a really neat example of audiences we may miss.)

 - Is our content strategy appropriate for our target audience and for what we’re trying to get them to do?
 Perhaps you need new approaches to driving that call to action.
-Maybe consider a specific landing page during a campaign when you know you’ll get a large influx of visitors who are new to your organization and possibly to the cause.
-Consider bringing in a team of freelancers who can help you analyze, strategize, and execute.
+Maybe consider a specific landing page during a digital marketing campaign when you know you’ll get a large influx of visitors who are new to your nonprofit organization and possibly to the cause.
+Most successful digital marketing campaigns take the time to think this through, and a team of experts can help you analyze, strategize, and execute.